 - Label one cup Borax Solution and another cup Ball Mixture.

 - Pour 1/2 cup of warm water and 1 teaspoon of the borax powder into the Borax Solution cup.
 Stir the mixture to dissolve the borax.

 - Pour 1 tablespoon of glue into the Ball Mixture cup.
 If students would like to add food coloring, three drops should be added to this cup.

 This is where students get involved, if you chose to complete steps 1-3.

-- In a small cup, add 1/2 teaspoon of the borax solution and 1 tablespoon of cornstarch to the glue.
+- Add 1/2 teaspoon of the borax solution and 1 tablespoon of cornstarch to the glue in the Ball Mixture cup.
 DO NOT STIR!